 In 2008, Obama addressed consumer fears about climbing gas prices: "But we could save all the oil that they're talking about getting off drilling, if everybody was just inflating their tires and getting regular tune-ups.
 You could actually save just as much."

 Note again the fantasy.
 Few of today's cars have distributor points.
 New-generation spark plugs and computerized ignition usually ensure 75,000-100,000 miles without a so-called "tune-up."
 There is no evidence that Americans' tires are chronically under-inflated, or if they were, that such negligence would waste more gasoline than all that could be recovered from new offshore oil drilling.

 What explains the weird rhetoric from Obama and his administration?
 First, not long ago they considered high energy prices as not that bad.
 Government-sponsored mass transit and alternative energy projects -- from wind and solar to the federally subsidized Chevy Volt -- pencil out only when gas gets expensive.
 And if you believe in man-made global warming, then the less coal, gas or oil that Americans use, the better for the planet.

 Second, a president who believes that modern cars get eight miles per gallon or need frequent tune-ups, and that proper tire inflation can substitute for drilling oil, has never run a business that hinged on having moderately priced gas to power a truck, tractor or car fleet.
-In fact, most in the Obama administration came to Washington from either academia or prior state and federal government employment, where policy is theoretical, without grounding in real experience.
+In fact, most in the Obama administration came to

 So much of this administration's talk about energy sounds similar to a bull session in the faculty lounge, or what we would expect from lifelong bureaucrats and public functionaries who have never experienced long commutes or struggles in the harsher, profit-driven private workplace.